bytebase/bytebase.com/content/docs/change-database/batch-change.md

 <TutorialBlock url="/docs/tutorials/batch-change-with-database-group" title="Batch Change with Database Group" />

 Bytebase allows you to change a collection of databases in a single workflow.
-These databases usually have a homogenous structure while belong to different development environments, geographic locations, SaaS tenants or data centers.
+These databases usually have a homogenous structure while belong to different development environments, geographic locations, SaaS tenants, data centers or data partitions.
 Bytebase supports three most typical batch change scenarios:

 - [Change databases from multiple environments](#change-databases-from-multiple-environments)
 - [Change databases from multiple tenants](#change-databases-from-multiple-tenants)